-Anyone who has spent some time around digital cameras or browsed through photo forums the likes of Instagram, Flickr or 500px have probably heard of the term “RAW image file” A .RAW format file is the preferred file format for professional photographers, enthusiasts, hobbyists or anyone who likes to have more room to play with adjustments when editing photos in photoshop lightroom or any other equivalent program.
+Anyone who has spent some time around digital cameras or browsed through photo forums the likes of Instagram, Flickr or 500px, have probably heard of the term “RAW image file” The .RAW format file is the preferred file format for professional photographers, enthusiasts, hobbyists or anyone who likes to have more room to play with adjustments when editing photos in Photoshop, Lightroom or any other equivalent program.

 The main differences between a .raw file and standard jpeg file is the compression.
 Raw files are uncompressed data, therefore save much more information about the scene.
 Exposure, white balance, contrast and sharpness adjustments can be made with a larger range of adjustment before image quality is lost.
 However, by default, an unedited .raw file will look quite dull and flat in comparison to a .jpeg file.
 Jpeg files, on the other hand, are compressed and adjusted in camera to balance out the images for exposure, white balance and so on, leaving a much more finished look straight out of the camera, no editing required.

 The 5 Best Reasons to Shoot Raw Format On Your Smartphone.